aureliengmichaud/Odyssey67/README.md

 ## Firmware

  The keyboard is powered by [QMK Firmware](https://github.com/qmk/qmk_firmware).
 You can find the firmware for the Odyssey67 [here](https://github.com/aureliengmichaud/qmk_firmware/tree/master/keyboards/odyssey/67).

-Refer to the [official guide](https://docs.qmk.fm/#/) from QMK for all the proper booting and flashing instructions.
+ !>If you're new to QMK, please take the time to learn all the ins and outs and familiarize yourself with it by reading the [official documentation](https://docs.qmk.fm/#/).

 ## License